Bombasticbo/EXIFtool-Scripts/README.md

 # EXIFtool-Scripts
-Scripts I use to modify EXIF data of jpgs
+Scripts I use to automatically modify EXIF data tags of jpgs
+- filedate to EXIF datetime
+- date from filename to EXIF datetime
+- write filename to title fields